Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Polarized Intensity

 \subsection{Smoothing}

 We smooth the \textit{WMAP} and \textit{Planck} maps to common resolutions of $1^\circ$ and $3^\circ$ FWHM.
 The $1^\circ$ maps are downgraded to a \texttt{HEALPix} resolution of $N_{side} = 128$ (corresponding to a representative pixel size of $\sim$27 arcmin) that we will use for filament detection and statistical analysis, and the $3^\circ$ maps to a resolution of $N_{side} = 64$ (a pixel size of $\sim$55 arcmin), that we will use for the filament analysis.
-The smoothing and downgrading are performed in harmonic space deconvolving the original effective beam and then convolving with a Gaussian beam.
+The smoothing and downgrading are performed in harmonic space deconvolving the original effective beam and then convolving with a Gaussian beam\footnote{We generate $a_{\ell m}$`s with the \texttt{map2alm} \texttt{healpy} routine from the $Q, \ U$ maps.
+We convolve the maps with the new Gaussian beam and pixel window function following the method described in Appendix \ref{sec:a01}.
+Finally, we regenerate the $Q, \ U$ maps with the \texttt{alm2map} routine from the convolved $a_{\ell m}$`s.}.
 The smoothing process helps to increase the signal-to-noise ratio of the maps and to minimise any effect due to beam-asymmetries in the two experiments.

 We estimate the noise level of the data at the $1^\circ$ and $3^\circ$ resolutions, including uncertainties due to smoothing and pixel downgrading.
 For \textit{WMAP}, we generate 600 Gaussian noise realisations based on the covariance matrices at full resolution.
 For \textit{Planck}, we use the 600 noise simulations provided on the PLA \cite{Npipe}.
 We downgrade and smooth each simulation in the same way as the data.
 Finally, for each pixel we compute $\sigma_Q^2$, $\sigma_U^2$ and $\sigma_{QU}^2$ from the variance and covariance over all of the simulated $Q$ and $U$ maps.